jjoshua123444/ePortfolio/index.md

-The Artifact I'm going to look at is my inventory application.
-The goal of this application is to track inventory items.
-This application was developed within android studio using java featuring an SQLite database.
-This application was from my CS 360 Mobile Architecture and Programming course and was created last term.

 Selecting my inventory application for the algorithms and data structures justifies the inclusion for my ePortfolio.
 Implementing the linear search functionality enhances my inventory application by enabling users to locate a specific item.
 This enhancement shows my proficiency in algorithm design, particularly through the implementation of the linear search algorithm.
 Additionally, integrating the search bar and interacting with the RecyclerView demonstrates my skills in UI/UX design and event handling.
 The artifact was improved by enhancing the user experience with search functionality, addressing a limitation I had with my original application.
 <div style="display: flex; justify-content: center; flex-wrap: wrap;">